 - When you start the engine, you will notice that the traction control light and several other lights may be on.
-To reset the VW steering angle sensor, turn the steering wheel to the left and to the right a couple of times.
+To reset the VW steering angle sensor, turn the steering wheel to the left and right several times.

 The most important tip to keep in mind when replacing a Volkswagen battery is to ensure the battery is the same group size as the old battery and has very close specifications.
 This means Cranking Amps (CA) and Cold Cranking Amps (CCA) need to be similar to the old battery.
-Your owners manual lists the recommended battery size and specifications if the old battery is not in stock.
+Your owner’s manual lists the recommended battery size and specifications if the old battery is unavailable.

 How long does a VW car battery last?

 On average, a new car battery will last four to five years.
 AGM batteries tend to last longer compared to lead acid.
 An AGM (absorbed glass mat) battery contains a special glass mat separator that wicks the electrolyte solution between the battery plates.